 Once we tested TC_attach(), the osmo-sgsn needs to be restarted for the test to succeed again.

 So I can't run TC_attach() and then add a TC_attach_mnc3() after that; I need to change the IMSI that is attaching.
 Trying that...

-#11 Updated by neels over 1 year ago
+#11 Updated by neels about 3 years ago

 the mnc3 attach test works, only it wasn't so easy to reverse-verify that it fails before the 3-digit MNC patch to osmo-sgsn.git: actually most of the GPRS related MNC3 changes already took place in libosmocore!
 The remaining bits are only the SGSN matching the PLMN to the IMSI "prefix", and the gb-proxy (if so configured) patching over the PLMN.
 I had to actually go back to an earlier libosmocore as well to verify that the old behavior of truncating 023-042 to 023-42f triggers failure in the ttcn3 test.

 So here is the first ttcn3 test for mnc3 in the sgsn: https://gerrit.osmocom.org/7316

 #12 Updated by neels about 3 years ago

 - % Done changed from 80 to 90